cognisant/Docs.DevelopmentProcess/README.md

 Stories that were deemed too small to be broken down into fine-grained tasks get grouped into a ‘Single Card Stories’ lane near the top of the board.

 To minimise the quantity of partially complete stories at the end of a sprint, a [limit](docs/work-in-progress-limit.md) is imposed on the number of 'work in progress stories' (the number of stories currently being worked on).
-Currently, this limit is set at 3 stories.
+Currently, this limit is set at 3 stories however this is not a fixed limit and may be raised (or lowered) based on sprint composition.
 The 'work in progress limit' encourages members of the team to work on stories together.
 Even when the team is not working at the limit, before starting to work on a new story, team members should consider helping to complete a story which is still in progress.

-In addition to user stories, the sprint board is also used to track [retrospective goals](#Retrospective-Goals), [tech debt](Tech-Debt), [support tickets](#support) and [distractions](#distractions).
+In addition to user stories, the sprint board is also used to track [retrospective goals](#Retrospective-Goals), [tech debt](#Tech-Debt), [support tickets](#support) and [distractions](#distractions).

 ##### Daily Scrums